itsinclai/osticket-prereqs/README.md

 - Download and install MySQL.
 - During installation, select the Standard Configuration option to simplify setup.

-Now our database is installed!
+Now our database is installed.

 <b>Step 6: Configure PHP in IIS</b>